You are here

 A History of Excellence and Commitment

-Hard to believe, but in 1972 there was no training on grant proposal development and many organizations, especially small, grassroots groups, needed guidance on how to get grant funding.
+Hard to believe, but in 1972 there was no training on grant proposal development.
+Many organizations, especially small, grassroots groups, needed guidance on how to get grant funding.
 Norton J. Kiritz founded The Grantsmanship Center to teach nonprofit and government agencies how to plan effective programs and get grant funding to support them.

-Today there are all kinds of workshops from various universities, consultants and nonprofit centers all across the country and the world.
+Today there are workshops from universities, consultants and nonprofit centers all across the country and the world.
 Check the best ones and you're likely to find they are rooted in work that originated with The Grantsmanship Center.

 Since it was first offered in 1972, the original Grantsmanship Training Program has been continually updated and remains the standard in the field.
 Today the Center offers six additional training programs: Essential Grant Skills, Competing for Federal Grants, Grant Management Essentials, Designing Programs to Achieve Results, Social Enterprise for Nonprofits, and Research Proposal Workshop.
 View our archive of past trainings.